Great comet: Close perihelion approach

 The brightness of a simple reflective body varies with the inverse square of its distance from the Sun.
 That is, if an object's distance from the Sun is halved, its brightness is quadrupled.
 However, comets behave differently, due to their ejection of large amounts of volatile gas which then also reflect sunlight and may also fluoresce.
 Their brightness varies roughly as the inverse cube of their distance from the Sun, meaning that if a comet's distance from the Sun is halved, it will become eight times as bright.

 This means that the peak brightness of a comet depends significantly on its distance from the Sun.
 For most comets, the perihelion of their orbit lies outside the Earth's orbit.
 Any comet approaching the Sun to within 0.5 AU or less may have a chance of becoming a great comet.

 Close approach to the Earth

 For a comet to become very bright, it also needs to pass close to the Earth.
 Halley's Comet, for example, is usually very bright when it passes through the inner Solar System every seventy-six years, but during its 1986 apparition, its closest approach to Earth was almost the most distant possible.
 The comet became visible to the naked eye, but was unspectacular.
 On the other hand, the intrinsically small and faint Comet Hyakutake (C/1996 B2) appeared very bright and spectacular due to its very close approach to Earth at its nearest during March 1996.
 Its passage near the Earth was one of the closest cometary approaches on record with a distance of 0.1 AU.

 List of great comets

-Great comets of the past two millennia include the following:
+Great comets of the past two millennia include the following below.
+This list includes multiple bright apparitions of Halley's Comet since 86 BC: